 direction, and their 1959 Vauxhall Cresta was rammed by the 8:53 from Southfield.

-The vehicle was flung backward 30 yards down a bank, and Locke was
+The vehicle was flung backward 30 yards down a bank and hit a culvert, and Locke was

 tossed through the back window and they found him in the trunk of the